OsmondOlive/bioflowhub/_posts/2026-05-09-5-most-impactful-health-habits.md

 Chronic psychological stress has been associated with accelerated cellular aging through telomere shortening, increased systemic inflammation, and higher risk of anxiety, depression, and cardiovascular events.
 A review published in *Nature Reviews Cardiology* concluded that psychosocial stress plays a significant and independent role in the development and progression of cardiovascular disease.

+It is also worth noting that what ancient wisdom traditions have long taught about anger and resentment finds strong support in modern research.
+Chronic hostility and rumination, meaning the tendency to dwell repeatedly on negative experiences, are independently associated with increased cardiovascular risk, elevated inflammatory markers, and poorer immune function.
+Letting go, in whatever form that takes for you, turns out to have measurable biological benefits.

 **What to do:** The most evidence-backed stress management tools are regular physical exercise, quality sleep, social connection, time in nature, and mindfulness-based practices.
 Even 10 minutes of intentional breathing daily can measurably shift your nervous system toward a calmer state.

 **References:**
 - Kivimäki M, Steptoe A. (2018).
 Effects of stress on the development and progression of cardiovascular disease. *Nature Reviews Cardiology*, 15(4), 215-229.
 [PubMed](https://pubmed.ncbi.nlm.nih.gov/29213140/){:target="_blank" rel="noopener"}
+- Gerin W, et al. (2006).
+The role of angry rumination and distraction in blood pressure recovery from emotional arousal. *Psychosomatic Medicine*, 68(1), 64-72.
+[PubMed](https://pubmed.ncbi.nlm.nih.gov/16449414/){:target="_blank" rel="noopener"}

 ---